 The truth is, and I’m afraid I can’t lie to you, it’s not enough to be really good at something.
 In art or life or love or whatever, being really good is only one ingredient.
 Luck plays its part as well, and there’s nothing you can do about it.

 You know, I’ve always enjoyed to aimlessly wander around town.
-Sometimes I stop and stare around at all these people hurriedly walking past me, and I ask myself: “Are they in such a hurry because they’re going to fulfill their most ambitious dream or are they simply running away from it?”
+Sometimes I stop and stare at all these people hurriedly walking past me, and I ask myself: “Are they in such a hurry because they’re going to fulfill their most ambitious dream or are they simply running away from it?”

-I figured this part early on: that’s what separates me from about everyone else.
+I figured this part early on: that’s what separates me from almost everyone else.
 I picked one dream, just one out of the billion or so I have collected over the years, and I have decided to make it come true.
 And I’m not willing to give up.

 You know that really famous quote that’s sometimes attributed to Albert Einstein?
 “Insanity is doing the same thing, over and over again, but expecting different results.”